AndrewBarba/apns2/README.md

 Node client for connecting to Apple's Push Notification Service using the new HTTP/2 protocol with JSON web tokens or signed certificates.

-> **Warning** This project is under heavy development and the API could change at any time.
-It also uses the experimental `http2` package so I would not recommend using this in production until HTTP/2 is officially merged into Node.js core.
+> **Warning** This project is under heavy development.
+It uses the experimental `http2` package so I would not recommend using this in production until HTTP/2 is officially merged into Node.js core.

 ## Create Client